Dachkovski/AIHedgefund/README.md

 You could of course wrap one model into one API.
 Then you would have one service per model and you can run different services on different hardware.
 Perfect!
 Except, this is what TensorFlow Serving ModelServer is doing for you.
 So don’t go wrap an API around your Python code (where you’ve probably imported the entire tf library, tf.contrib, opencv, pandas, numpy, …).
 TensorFlow Serving ModelServer does that for you.

-The software architectur was taken from [Source](https://github.com/llSourcell/Make_Money_with_Tensorflow_2.0).

 ## Model Architecture

-The model estimator was taken from [Kaggle](https://www.kaggle.com/shujian/transformer-with-lstm) and adopted to predict Gold prices.
+As estimator a transformer neural net was taken from [Kaggle](https://www.kaggle.com/shujian/transformer-with-lstm) and adopted to predict Gold prices.
+It was trained for 300 epochs.

 ![transformer](./frontend/static/images/transformer.png)